 Welcome to the VFW Santa Parade homepage.
-This year’s theme is “Inside Santa’s Workshop”
+This year’s theme is “It’s Christmas Time in the City”

 History of VFW Santa Parade.